 Are you planning to quit your 9-to-5 job?
-Are you aware of various freelancing sites to help you earn a side hustle to increase your earnings?
+Are you aware of various freelancing sites to help you earn a side hustle income?
 Here’s a Fiverr vs Freelancer review to help you select a better option.

-The freelancing industry is growing at an exponential rate and with increased growth comes tougher competition.
-People who want to make a consistent income through freelancing are aware of the impact a platform makes on their earnings.
+The freelancing industry is growing exponentially and with increased growth comes tougher competition.
+People who want to make a consistent income through freelancing or digital marketing understand how the platform impacts their earnings.

 Many freelancing sites, including WriterAccess, FlexJobs, and Toptal, are a hub of employment opportunities for freelancers nowadays.
 However, even the cumulative influence of these sites doesn’t come close to the two major freelancing platforms: Freelancer and Fiverr.

 Since you can’t have two contenders in the first place, I took it upon myself to do a comprehensive Fiverr vs. Freelancer review.

 In this review, you’ll find the merits and demerits of both sites.
-You’ll also learn about their different frameworks and which site could be a better pick for your skill or niche.
+You’ll also learn about their different frameworks and which freelancing platforms could be better for your skill or niche.

 See Related: Tips to Prepare for your Toptal Freelance Interview

 What is Fiverr

 Unless you’re living in a world of freelancing oblivion, you’d know about Fiverr.
-Founded in 2010, Fiverr’s headquarters are based in Tel Aviv, Israel.
+Fiverr was founded in 2010, and its headquarters are based in Tel Aviv, Israel.

-Even during its early years, Fiverr managed to make a good impression in the marketplace.
+Even during its early years, Fiverr made a good impression in the marketplace.
 By 2012, it had around three million gigs.